 Cancer staging is a key part of mesothelioma diagnosis and treatment.
-Knowing how far the cancer has spread helps doctors decide which treatments to use.
-For example, doctors use cancer stage as a guideline when deciding whether a patient is likely to benefit from surgery.
+Doctors use cancer stage as a guideline when deciding whether a patient is likely to benefit from treatments such as surgery.

-- Stage 1: Cancer cells are in one place and surgery is an option.
+- Stage 1: Cancer cells are in one place.
+Surgery is an option.

-- Stage 2: Cancer cells have entered lymph nodes and surgery remains an option.
+- Stage 2: Cancer cells enter lymph nodes.
+Surgery remains an option.

-- Stage 3: Cancer cells have spread to nearby organs and distant lymph nodes.
-Surgery might be an option for certain patients, but chemotherapy is more common at this stage.
+- Stage 3: Cancer cells spread to nearby organs and distant lymph nodes.
+Surgery may be an option.
+Chemotherapy is more common at this stage.

-Because mesothelioma symptoms don’t develop until later stages, most patients are not diagnosed until stage 3 or 4.
-The cancer’s cell type and the patient’s overall health also affect treatment options.
+Because symptoms don’t develop until later mesothelioma stages, most patients are not diagnosed until stages 3 or 4.
+The cancer’s cell type and patient’s overall health also affect treatment options.

 The most common treatment for mesothelioma is chemotherapy.
-Some patients get diagnosed early enough to qualify for surgery.
-Surgery is often combined with chemotherapy and radiation therapy to kill more cancer cells.
-Clinical trials are testing new therapies such as immunotherapy.
+Some patients are diagnosed early enough to qualify for surgery.
+Surgical procedures are often combined with chemotherapy and radiation to kill more cancer cells.
+Meanwhile, clinical trials continue testing new treatments such as immunotherapy.

 Stages of Mesothelioma

 The stages of peritoneal and pleural mesothelioma are based upon the size of tumors and how far they have spread.
 The location and size of tumors has a direct impact on the symptoms a person may feel.

 Tumor size and location also determines whether a person can undergo surgery.
 Unfortunately, surgery is no longer an option when tumors become too big or spread too far.